-Business-SPEA Information Commons is a Bloomington branch of the Indiana University Libraries system.
-It fulfills the research and study needs of the School of Business and the School of Public and Environmental Affairs.
-The library has extensive electronic and traditional resources.
-Detailed information about the Business-SPEA Library can be found at its Web site.
+The Business-SPEA Information Commons (IC) is part of the IU Libraries system in Bloomington.
+It provides collections, services, and facilities to support the teaching, learning, and research of the Kelley School of Business and the School of Public and Environmental Affairs.
+The IC provides access to an extensive collection of print and digital resources.
+Detailed information about the Business-SPEA IC can be found at its website.